8 Tips on Internal Linking for Better SEOHow to

 So orphan pages have no incoming links.
 They are actually useless because, in fact, user will not be able to find them on your website.

-And dead ends have no outgoing links, therefore don’t pass link juice.
-As a result, link equity is concentrated on one page disrupting link juice spreading on your website.
+And dead ends have no outgoing links, therefore don’t pass link equity.
+As a result, link equity is concentrated on one page disrupting link equity spreading on your website.
 Dead ends can include pages blocked by robots.txt, non-HTML 2xx pages that cannot have outgoing links, pages with endless redirect and so on.
-You can read more details about them in our post about PageRank.
+You can read more details about them in our blog post about PageRank.

 To find them using Netpeak Spider, start crawling.
 After finishing, click on ‘Tools’.
 Choose ‘Internal PageRank Calculation’.
 You clearly see dead ends and orphan pages in the results table ↓

 Tip #5.
-Use Semantic Core in Your Internal Linking
+Use Keywords to Improve Internal Linking

-Moreover, you should use your semantic core for more effective internal linking and ranking.
+Moreover, you should use keywords for more effective internal linking and ranking.
 Let’s say, you have an online store.
-You can create breadcrumbs with high-volume keywords according to your semantic core.
+You can create breadcrumbs with high-volume keywords.
 In other words, try using keywords as anchors on your website – it will improve your topical relevance.
 Remember about common sense and logic, though.

 Also, SEOs should remember about Google updates penalizing websites for keyword stuffing and spammy links.
 So use natural and descriptive anchors to help user navigate and everything should be fine (Matt Cutts said so too).

 You can check anchor texts and link types by crawling your website with Netpeak Spider.
-Start crawling and after completing it choose ‘Internal Links’ in ‘Current Table Summary’.
+Start crawling and after completing it choose ‘Internal Links’ in the context menu.
 After that a window with necessary data will appear.

 Tip #6.
 Use Target Blank for Non-Navigational Links